HDPE Pipe Welding (Butt Fusion) Safety Talk

 What is HDPE Welding?

 HDPE welding is a process used to weld HDPE pipe together.
-There are different types of fusion including saddle fusion or socket fusion, but in this talk we will talk about butt fusion.
-Like stated above, the actual machines vary greatly in design and use, but the overall process is the same.
+There are different types of fusion including saddle fusion or socket fusion, but in this talk, we will discuss about butt fusion.
+As stated above, the actual machines vary greatly in design and use, but the overall process is the same.

 For butt fusion, two separate pieces of pipe are loaded into the machine and a cutting face rotates and cuts both pipe ends to create a smooth edge for proper bonding.
 The pipes are then put into contact with a heat plate, usually heated up to at least 400 degrees Fahrenheit, but the actual temperature can vary depending on wall thickness and size of pipe.
 After being heated up the pipes are pressed together forcefully to create a connecting joint between the two pipes.